rkwreck/STAT107_Labs_and_Projects/README.md

 ### Project Mosaic
 Detailed spec: https://discovery.cs.illinois.edu/guides/project-mosaic/

 Summary: Re-creates a larger base image as a mosaic of smaller images, or "tiles".
-I retrieved over 500 tiles from NASA's Instagram Page (cannot be uploaded to GitHub as the file is too large).
+I retrieved over 500 tiles from NASA's Instagram Page (cannot be uploaded to GitHub as the file is too large) to create my "base image", which is my original photograph of a street at UIUC.

 ### Project Cameras: Hypothesis Testing
 Detailed spec: https://discovery.cs.illinois.edu/guides/Course-Projects/You-and-Data-Science-Part-1/